Key Points

 Photo by Sebastian Herrmann / Unsplash

-• Unverified contracts, owner can mint or set fees at will
+• Unverified contracts, or owner can mint or set fees at will

-• No real users… just points, airdrop bait, or paid threads
+• No real users, just points farming, airdrop bait, or paid promotion

-• Holders… CEX tags vs insiders… watch new top wallets pre-pump.
+• Holders: exchange tags versus insiders, watch new top wallets pre-pump.

 • Independent builders integrating it